Natural Allergy Solutions

 With the annual awakening of vegetation that had been dormant or covered in snow, along come the most common seasonal allergies like hay fever.
 Also called allergic rhinitis, hay fever is usually triggered by weed or grass pollen, although dust mites, mold, and pet dander can also be causes.

-Exposure to allergens doesn't cause a reaction with most people; they're usually harmless.
+Exposure to allergens doesn't cause a reaction with most people they're usually harmless.
 Allergy symptoms occur when the body mistakes these particles as invaders, setting off a strong reaction and production of the antibody immunoglobulin-E. The next time you are exposed to that allergen, your immune system causes specialized mast cells to release various chemicals including histamine.
 These reaction chemicals produce the classic allergy symptoms including congestion, itchy eyes, sneezing, and mucus production.

 A troubling aspect for many older people is that allergens that have never produced a reaction in the past can become a trigger later in life.
 As we age, it is critical to keep our immune system in balance.
-We want to avoid the “overreactions”, but we also need our immune system to protect us from potential environmental threats like pathogens and harmful microbes.
+We want to avoid the 'overreactions', but we also need our immune system to protect us from potential environmental threats like pathogens and harmful microbes.

-There are a number of products designed to help ease allergy symptoms naturally by either eliminating the allergy triggers or by modulating the immune system to prevent the exaggerated response.
+Fortunately, there are a number of products designed to help ease allergy symptoms naturally by either eliminating the allergy triggers or by modulating the immune system to prevent the exaggerated response.

-Nasal Rinsing: Shaped like a small teapot, the neti pot is one of the most popular natural products that helps relieve allergy symptoms by cleansing the nasal passages with a salt solution, using 2.5 grams of salt in 8 ounces of warm water.
+Shaped like a small teapot, the neti pot is one of the most popular natural products that helps relieve allergy symptoms by cleansing the nasal passages with a salt solution, using 2.5 grams of salt in 8 ounces of warm water.
 Simply insert the spout into one nostril and tilt your head to one side, allowing the warm saline solution to travel up one nostril and down the other, washing out dirt, dust, and pollen.

 Personally, I prefer a more modern version of this traditional solution.
 The Nasaline rinsing system allows you to control the flow and pressure, making it easier to use and more effective than a neti pot.

-Nasal Cleansing Solution: To make your own buffered salt/xylitol solution, mix 100 g of baking soda with 300 g Himalayan crystal salt (fine powder) and 800 g of xylitol.
+To make your own buffered salt/xylitol solution, mix 100 g of baking soda with 300 g Himalayan crystal salt (fine powder) and 800 g of xylitol.
 This mixture should be enough for about 200 cleanses.
 Use 6 g (about a teaspoon) for every 8 ounces of water.

-Nasal Spray: Easier to use than a neti pot, saline sprays can help with symptoms but generally are not as effective as a neti pot or Nasaline.
+Easier to use than a neti pot, saline sprays can help with symptoms but generally are not as effective as a neti pot or Nasaline.
 I recommend Xlear as a superior alternative to regular saline sprays as it combines a saline solution with xylitol, better protecting delicate nasal tissues while keeping them hydrated.

-Air Filtration: One of the best ways to reduce indoor allergy symptoms is with a HEPA air filtration system.
+One of the best ways to reduce indoor allergy symptoms is with a HEPA air filtration system.
 HEPA filters trap pollen, mold, and many other allergy triggers.
 For best results, keep windows closed to prevent allergens from entering the home.
-Portable units can be more effective in small spaces, however, HEPA filters that are attached to your HVAC system are recommended as they reduce allergens in the entire home.
+Portable units can be more effective in small spaces however, HEPA filters that are attached to your HVAC system are recommended as they reduce allergens in the entire home.
 Combining both solutions is ideal.